Songonge/SQL-Projects/Spotify_Streams.md

 This returned 149860 rows.

 ## Creating a New Table
-It is important to always keep the row data and copy it to a new table where to do the cleaning and transformation.
+It is important to always keep the raw data and copy it to a new table to do the cleaning and transformation.
 This way, we can refer to that initial table at any stage of the project if we need more information.
-So, the table named **spotify_history** was copied to a new table named **spotify_streams** where to perform the cleaning.
+So, the table named **spotify_history** was copied to a new table named **spotify_streams** to perform the cleaning.
 The query below was used.
 ```
 CREATE TABLE spotify_streams AS
 SELECT *